gtm-templates-knowit-experience/sgtm-ecom-items-to-string-sum-values-variable/README.md

 ## Variable Functionality in Detail
 ### Select Mapping Method
 Mapping Method can be done using **GA4 Standard Ecommerce Events** or **Custom Mapping**.

+Mapping simply means that only values that are mapped should return a result.

 #### Mapping using GA4 Standard Ecommerce Events
 Image shows how to map using GA4 Standard Ecommerce Events.